eth-act/zkevm-book/src/trees/external/problemsaddressed.md

 ### How zkEVMs help

-A single dedicated **prover** executes the entire block, including all contract calls and state changes, and generates a succinct proof of correctness.
+A single **builder** executes the entire block—performing all contract calls and state updates—and passes the resulting execution trace to a **prover**, which generates a succinct proof of correctness without needing full chain state.
 Validators then perform only a **proof verification** step, which is orders of magnitude cheaper than full re-execution.
 This shift allows Ethereum to increase the gas limit—and thus throughput—without raising validator hardware requirements or compromising decentralization.

 ## Risk of Validator Centralization